aknackiron/testdroid-documentation/testdroid-cloud-integration/gradle/index.md

               mode "FULL_RUN"
               }

-Insert existing Testdroid login credentials for `username` and `password`.
-Also, set up the device group against which you want to run your APK in Testdroid Cloud.
+Insert existing Bitbar Testing login credentials for `username` and `password`.
+Also, set up the device group against which you want to run your APK in Bitbar Testing.
 For example, `MyTestDevices` is a demo user specific device group (not available as a default device group) and includes 8 pre-selected devices.